hashicorp/vault/website/source/docs/platform/k8s/helm/configuration.html.md

     * `authDelegator` - Values that configure the Cluster Role Binding attached to the Vault service account.

-        - `enabled` (`boolean: false`) - When set to `true`, a Cluster Role Binding will be bound to the Vault service account.
+        - `enabled` (`boolean: true`) - When set to `true`, a Cluster Role Binding will be bound to the Vault service account.
 This Cluster Role Binding has the necessary privileges for Vault to use the [Kubernetes Auth Method](/docs/auth/kubernetes.html).

     * `extraEnvironmentVars` - The extra environment variables to be applied to the Vault server.
 This should be a multi-line key/value string.